akshadpai/social-media-stock-analyzer/README.md

 ### 3. **Sentiment Analysis Model**
    - Includes training scripts and resources for building the sentiment analysis model.
    - Implements a generative probabilistic model Naive Bayes using words, bigrams, and trigrams
+   - Category and word smoothing is used to handle zero probability words

 ### 4. **Social Media Crawler**
    - `twitter_scraper.py`: Fetches X social media posts for analysis.